Unicycle record attempt circa 1909

 spectators loudly applauded”

 The information I have is that Joseph Henry Herbert was born in Islington, London in 1894 and died in Nottingham 1924.
-The story goes that he was kicked by a horse in the chest, and while in hospital was put him in a steam tent to help him recover from pneumonia but alas he died.
+The story goes that he was kicked by a horse in the chest, and while in the hospital he was put him in a steam tent to help him recover from pneumonia but alas he died.
 He was married to Violet and he left 7 children all under 12 years old.

-A very sad tale indeed and if anyone reading this happened know anything about this please contact me.
+A very sad tale indeed and if anyone reading this happened to know anything about this please contact me.
 This memory of him can now live in on in his restored picture.